-- Students: Disciplinary action will be taken by the Vice President and Dean of Student Life. - Staff: Disciplinary action will be taken by the supervisor and Vice President for Human Resources and Administrative Services. - Faculty: Disciplinary action will be taken by the Vice President for Academic Affairs.
+- Students: Disciplinary action will be taken by the Dean of Students. - Staff: Disciplinary action will be taken by the supervisor and Vice President of Human Resources and Administrative Services. - Faculty: Disciplinary action will be taken by the Vice President for Academic Affairs.